 Binary packages are available for several systems, including:

-Note that, except for the SUSE packages, these packages are produced and hosted by third parties.
-I take no responsibility for them.
+Note that these packages are produced and hosted by third parties.
+The GPP authors take no responsibility for them.

 You can browse through the online HTML documentation.